 - Creon is a prescription enzyme.

 At the IBS Treatment Center, we rarely use any of these medications.
-Other than antibiotics for bacterial overgrowth, the medications listed above have clearly demonstrated their inability to cure IBS.
+Other than antibiotics for bacterial overgrowth, and enzymes for pancreatic insufficiency, the medications listed above have clearly demonstrated their inability to cure IBS.
 Even worse, almost all these drugs have the potential to cause the symptoms of IBS.

 Our goal is to end IBS symptoms for the long term.
 To do this, we work to find the true cause of a patient’s problem, not just treat the symptoms.
 Once we find the underlying cause of the IBS, we can treat it and the symptoms will end, not just be masked by the quick fix of a prescription.

-After treatment at our facility, most of our patients are ultimately able to discontinue the use of any previously prescribed medications.
+After treatment at our facility, most of our patients are ultimately able to discontinue the use of any previously prescribed medications for their digestion.
 It is usually a natural transition for a patient to cut back on the meds as they heal and begin to feel better.
 Without the symptoms, the need to suppress them with medications disappears.

 Unfortunately, IBS is a complex disorder with a variety of symptoms and causes.
 There is no one-size-fits-all cause or cure for IBS.
 Finding your cure requires an experienced medical expert like those at IBS Treatment Center who will spend the time to understand your unique situation and work with you to find the right treatment plan.